Azure-Samples/functions-quickstart-powershell-azd/README.md

 ## Run your app from the terminal

-1. From the `src` flwdepRun this commands to start the Functions host locally:
+1. From the `src` folder, run this command to start the Functions host locally:

     ```shell
     func start